Qiskit/qiskit/SECURITY.md

 ## Supported Versions

 Qiskit (and `qiskit-terra`) supports one minor version release at a time both for bug and security fixes.
-For example, if the most recent release is 0.12.1 the 0.12.x release series is currently supported.
+For example, if the most recent release is 0.12.1, then the 0.12.x release series is currently supported.

 ## Reporting a Vulnerability